meteor/meteor/docs/source/api/accounts.md

 );
 ```

+Since Meteor 2.5 you no longer need to manually set the configuration and instead can use Meteor settings by setting your services under `Meteor.settings.packages.service-configuration.<service>`.
+All the properties can be set under the service and will be added to the database as is, so make sure that they are correct.

-The correct property name to use for the API identifier (i.e. `clientId` in the above example) depends on the the login service being used, so be sure to use the correct one:
+The correct property name to use for the API identifier (i.e. `clientId` in the above example) depends on the login service being used, so be sure to use the correct one:

 | Property Name | Services |
 |---|---|